facebookresearch/digit-interface/README.md

 This code is licensed under CC-by-NC, as found in the [LICENSE](LICENSE) file.

 ## Citing
-If you use this project in your research, please cite:
+If you use this project in your research, please cite this [paper](https://arxiv.org/abs/2005.14679):

 ```BibTeX
 @Article{Lambeta2020DIGIT,